wekesa931/Anata/README.md

 1. Test - This [deployment](hn-dashboard-test.herokuapp.com) the HNOS test [backend](https://antara-hnos-test.herokuapp.com/graphql/).
 This helps us test the frontend features with backend that has not been deployed to production.
 2. Beta - This [deployment](hn-dashboard-beta.herokuapp.com) uses prod environment variables where we could test your feture with other features altogether just the way they would behave in production.

-When we have a bunch of features ready and want to deploy to our users, we deploy in two steps:
+When we have a bunch of features ready and merged to master and want to deploy to our users:

-## Step 1: Tag and Release on Github

 We use [release-it ](https://github.com/release-it/release-it) to automate releasing on Github, so check out master locally.
 Pull the latest changes and then run `npm run release`.
+This commands does the following things automatically:

+1. Updates your package.json to have the new version number.
+2. It also automatically updates the CHANGELOG.md with the all commits since the last release.
+3. `git add` and `git commit` that change, with a commit message of v1.0.0 (or similar)
+4. Creates an annotated git tag named v1.0.0 whose message is v1.0.0
+5. Runs any prepublish or prepublishOnly scripts in the package.json.
+See https://docs.npmjs.com/misc/scripts
+6. Pushes the tag to github via `git push --follow-tags`.
+7. Creates a new release for that tag with the release notes automatically generated via `auto-changelog`.

-After a successful github release, proceed to the next step.
+After a successful github release, this [Github action](.github/workflows/deploy.yml) is triggered to deploy the app to production on heroku.

-## Step 2: Deploy on Heroku

-Head over to our Heroku dashboard and **manually** deploy the master branch on the production app in the [pipeline](https://dashboard.heroku.com/pipelines/0a14a346-098f-4411-b64c-dfb0198da040).

 # Design